Ullr: Skaldic poetry

 Three skaldic poems, Haustlöng, Eilífr Goðrúnarson's Þórsdrápa, and a fragment by Eysteinn Valdason, refer to Thor as Ullr's stepfather, confirming Snorri's information.

 Toponymy

 Ullr's name appears in several important Norwegian and Swedish place names (but not in Denmark or in Iceland).
 This indicates that Ullr had at some point a religious importance in Scandinavia that is greater than what is immediately apparent from the scant surviving textual references.
 It is also probably significant that the placenames referring to this god are often found close to placenames referring to another deity: Njörðr in Sweden and Freyr in Norway.
 Some of the Norwegian placenames have a variant form, Ullinn.
-It has been suggested that this is the remnant of a pair of divine twins and further that there may have been a female Ullin, on the model of divine pairs such as Fjörgyn and Fjörgynn.
+It has been suggested that this is the remnant of a pair of divine twins and that there may have existed a female goddess named Ullinn, on the model of male and female divine pairs such as Freyr and Freyja or Fjörgyn and Fjörgynn.
 Probably Ullr's name also can be read in the former Finnish municipality of Ullava in Central Osthrobothnia Region.